An exploration of Turkish music from the 70s to 80s, written, produced or performed by women.

 Society has taken freedom away by programming the illusion that there is freedom.

-As spring finally arrived, here's what drew our attention during March 2018.
+Summer is just around the corner; here's what drew our attention during May 2018.

 Music is everywhere.
 You claim to listen to everything, but do you really?